SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 There are a few things to consider before you arrive for your San Francisco ferry trip.
 It's always best to prepare ahead of time in order to ensure you have an amazing cruise on the bay.

-1. Arrive 30 Minutes Early: It's always best to arrive at least 30 minutes in advance.
-Some require this and will check you in this early.
+1. Arrive 30 Minutes Early: It's always best to well in advance.
+Some require this and check you in this early.
 This is a minimum, as the time on your ticket is the time they will pull away from the dock.
 Also, some are first come-first served and will fill up before their departure time, which means you will then need to wait for the next one.

 2. Bring a Jacket: Even on the nicest, sunniest days in San Francisco, you will find it can be a bit chilly on the water.
 Your San Francisco ferry will have both indoor and outdoor seating, but you don't want to miss those amazing views.
 Bring a jacket to stay warm during your journey.

 3. Don't Forget Your Camera: This is a must for all San Francisco ferry rides.
-For most, you will get great views of the Golden Gate Bridge, Alcatraz, and the San Francisco skyline.
-Bring your camera with plenty of room to take gorgeous pictures of the SF Bay.
+On many, you will get great views of the Golden Gate Bridge, Alcatraz, and the San Francisco skyline.
+You'll want to capture gorgeous pictures of the SF Bay.

 4. Confirm Departure Point: Some of the ferries on this list leave from Pier 43 1/2, some from Pier 41, Pier 33, and others from Pier 1 (also known as the Ferry Building).
 You will want to confirm which one you depart from to ensure you are on time for your trip.

 5. Meds for Seasickness: The water in the SF Bay is pretty calm, but the wind can make it choppy at times.
 If you are prone to getting seasick, I recommend taking what usually works for you at least an hour to 30 minutes before you hop on the boat.
-You will often sit at the dock for a while before departure and when you arrive, which can be even more choppy.
+The SF ferry will often sit at the dock for a while before departure and when you arrive, which can be even more rocky.
 Prepare in advance and you will enjoy your trip even more.

 SF Ferries